Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

 ## Provided formats of GraphQL queries

-The adapter takes a few objects from each endpoint as samples, parses their structure and generates GraphQL schema and resolvers that allow you to query any object properties using GraphQL syntax.
+The adapter takes a few objects of each endpoint as samples, parses their structures and generates GraphQL schema with type definitions and resolvers that allow you to query any object properties using regular syntax of GraphQL familiar to you.

-- For instance, you can test them in the convenient playground http://localhost:3000/api/graphql or in the right-side panel on the homepage available by clicking on **Details** button.
+- You can test your queries in the convenient GraphQL playground available at http://localhost:3000/api/graphql as well as in the right-side panel on the homepage available by clicking on **Details** button on the homepage http://localhost:3000.
-- The app has eight preconfigured dynamic REST API endpoint URLs by default and you can add more.
-They can be added to .env file.
+- The app provides eight preconfigured dynamic REST API endpoints by default and you can add more to .env file.

 ```bash
   # Default endpoint, which is provided by the locally starting json-server after you execute the command "npm run dev"